-Practicality-wise, there’s decent space for four adults, although three in the rear seats will be a bit of a squeeze, and there's slightly less rear headroom in the saloon than in the A-Class hatchback.
+There’s decent space for four adults, although three in the rear seats will be a bit of a squeeze, and there's slightly less rear headroom in the saloon than in the A-Class hatchback.
 The boot is almost exactly the same size as the A3 and the 1 Series hatch, and larger in the saloon than the hatch.

 The driving position is quite high, which is worth noting if you’re a taller driver, but the seats are very comfortable, especially the sports seats in the sporty Mercedes-AMG models.
 Build and material quality feels excellent, and really makes you feel like you’re in a premium vehicle, which is important in a segment where Audi consistently nails interior feel.
 This is as good.

 Non-AMG A-Classes come with different suspension setups, with more powerful and four-wheel drive versions having more sophisticated engineering underneath.
 Less powerful models have a simpler suspension that isn’t as good as it should be when it comes to ride comfort, with an unsettled feel on anything but the smoothest roads.

 The handling is decent though, with a solid feel to the steering and poise and composure through the corners.